On the Convergence Rate of Average Consensus and Distributed Optimization over Unreliable Networks: Robust Average Consensus

 \section{Robust Average Consensus}

 Reaching average consensus in directed networks has been intensively studied \cite{1333204,aysal2009broadcast,kempe2003gossip}.
 In particular, in Push-Sum \cite{kempe2003gossip,benezit2010weighted}, each networked agent updates two coupled iterates and the ratio of these two iterates approaches the average asymptotically.
-The correctness of Push-Sum relies crucially on ``mass preservation" (specified later) of the system.
-However, when the communication links suffer packet-dropping failures, the desired ``mass preservation" may not hold, since the transmitted ``mass" may be dropped without even being notified by the senders.
+The correctness of Push-Sum crucially relies on ``mass preservation" (specified later) of the system.
+However, when the communication links suffer packet-dropping failures, the desired ``mass preservation" may not hold.
 Robustification method has been introduced to recover the dropped ``mass" \cite{hadjicostis2016robust,hadjicostis2014average}, where auxiliary variables are introduced to {\em record} the total ``mass" sent and delivered, respectively, through a given communication link.
-Only asymptotic convergence is provably guaranteed \cite{hadjicostis2016robust,hadjicostis2014average}.
+However, only asymptotic convergence is provably guaranteed \cite{hadjicostis2016robust,hadjicostis2014average}.
 In this section, we focus on characterizing the convergence rate of robust average consensus.
-To do that, we need to modify the robust Push-Sum proposed in \cite{hadjicostis2016robust}.
+To do that, we need to provide an algorithmic fix of the robust Push-Sum proposed in \cite{hadjicostis2016robust}.
+This simple fix allows us to use the standard matrix product analysis to show convergence.
+Note that better convergence rates might be obtained by carefully exploring the structures of the communication graphs.